-We have audited the non-statutory accounts of the Funds for the year ended 31 December 2017 which comprise the Balance Sheet, the Profit and Loss Account, the Reconciliation of Movement in the Capital Funds surplus and related notes, including the accounting policies in note.
+We have audited the non-statutory accounts of the Funds for the year ended 31 December 2018 which comprise the Statement of Profit and Loss Account, Statement if Comprehensive Income, Balance Sheet for the Fund, Balance Sheet for the Capital Fund, the Reconciliation of the Movement in the Capital Funds surplus and related notes, including the accounting policies in note 1.
 The non-statutory accounts have been prepared for the reasons set out in note 1.